-If you are in an area of extreme cold, where the temperature falls below -20°F (-29°C), it is recommended that you use either an SAE 5W-30 synthetic oil or an SAE 0W-30 oil.
-Both provide easier cold starting and better protection for the engine at extremely low temperatures.
+If in an area of extreme cold, where the temperature falls below $-20^{\circ}F$ ($-29^{\circ}C$), use either an SAE 5W-30 synthetic oil or an SAE 0W-30 engine oil.
+Both provide easier cold starting for the engine at extremely low temperatures.
+Always use an oil that meets the required specification, GM6094M.
+See "What Kind of Engine Oil to Use" for more information.

-Engine Oil Additives
+Engine Oil Additives / Engine Oil Flushes

 Do not add anything to the oil.
-The recommended oils with the starburst symbol that meet GM Standard GM6094M are all you need for good performance and engine protection.
+The recommended oils with the starburst symbol that meet GM standards are all that is needed for good performance and engine protection.